RobertMcReed/tweaks/canvas-calendar/README.md

 This tweak modifies the CSS with the help of the chrome extension [Stylebot](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha).
 After defining a style sheet, your Canvas calendar will no longer be frustratingly unhelpful, but will instead be the helpful tool that it should be!

+Give it go, and if you come up with any other helpful Canvas tweaks, let me know!

 ### Comparison: Before and After
 ![Canvas tweak comparison: Before and After](img/canvas-demo.gif)